 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

-Fun music interventions may be used to address physical, emotional, cognitive, social and academic needs.
-Music therapy may offer the opportunity express thoughts and feelings that children may not be able to otherwise demonstrate.
-It can help with:
+For school-aged children, music therapy can help with physical, emotional, social, and academic needs.
+It offers the chance to express thoughts and feelings that may be difficult to express.
+It can help them:

-For older children and teens, music therapy can involve listening to, creating or analyzing music and lyrics.
-Music therapy can help older children:
+Older children and teens in music therapy may listen to, create, or study music and lyrics.
+Music therapy can help teens:

 Reviewed: October 2023